 Martin Kao, 47, was charged with two counts of bank fraud and five counts of money laundering.
 The press did not name an attorney for him.

-Kao is accused of inflating the number of employees he had on staff in his Paycheck Protection Program (PPP) loan application so that he could receive a larger loan than he was eligible for.
+The defense contractor is accused of inflating the number of employees he had on staff in his Paycheck Protection Program (PPP) loan application so that he could receive a larger loan than he was eligible for.
 He also allegedly used his subsidiary companies to hide the fact that he had already applied for PPP loans from other banks, which effectively allowed him to go over the program’s $10 million limit.

 The PPP was created by Congress as part of the $2 trillion Coronavirus, Aid, Relief, and Economic Security (CARES) Act that was enacted in March 2020.
 It provided forgivable loans to American businesses that were negatively impacted by the pandemic for business-related expenses, such as paying employee payroll, rent and utilities, and interest on mortgages.

-Kao’s loans were approved and funded, sources indicate.
+The defense contractor’s loans were approved and funded, sources indicate.
 Evidence collected by IRS investigators reportedly showed that he transferred more than $2 million in PPP funding from Navatek to a personal bank account.
 The IRS did not provide any more details into how the money was spent, noting that it was the subject of further inquiry.

 “If you game the system to get money that businesses so desperately need in Hawaii, we will find you, we will expose you and we will hold you accountable to the fullest extent of the law,” said Kenji Price, the U.S. Attorney for the District of Hawaii, in a press conference.